auth0/auth0-angular/README.md

 ### Add login to your application

 Next, inject the `AuthService` service into a component where you intend to provide the functionality to log in, by adding the `AuthService` type to your constructor.
-Then, provide a `login()` method and call `this.auth.loginWithRedirect()` to log the user into the application.
+Then, provide a `loginWithRedirect()` method and call `this.auth.loginWithRedirect()` to log the user into the application.

 ```js
 import { Component } from '@angular/core';